NigelYeoTW/tp/docs/DeveloperGuide.md

 1. Calls upon the `Parser#parseRecurrence` method to determine the type fo recurrence
 2. Ask if user wishes to backlog all the past entries from date of entry to current date via `Ui#hasRecurrenceBacklog` which returns a boolean, true if yes, false otherwise
-3. Updates the `lastRecurred` attribute of the entry to facilitate future adding of recurrence and if boolean is true, also adds backlog entries to `IncomeList` or `SpendingList` via [`Recurrence#checkIncomeRecurrence` and `Recurrence#checkSpendingRecurrence`](#checkincomerecurrence--checkspendingrecurrence-method)
+3. Updates the `lastRecurrence` attribute of the entry to facilitate future adding of recurrence and if boolean is true, also adds backlog entries to `IncomeList` or `SpendingList` via [`Recurrence#checkIncomeRecurrence` and `Recurrence#checkSpendingRecurrence`](#checkincomerecurrence--checkspendingrecurrence-method)